Mamba413/bess/R/README.md

 The advance in modern technology, including computing power and storage, brings about more and more high-dimensional data in which the number of features can be much larger than the number of observations (Hastie et al. 2009).
 Examples include gene, microarray, and proteomics data, high-resolution images, high-frequency financial data, e-commerce data, warehouse data, resonance imaging, signal processing, among many others (Fan et al. 2011).

-Since it is not easy to explain the relation between the response and the variables if the model is too complicated, associated with a lot of predictors for example, and reducing the number of variable resorting to subjective approachs can be influenced by one's own interests and hypotheses.
+Since it is not easy to explain the relationship between the response and the variables if the model is too complicated, associated with a lot of predictors for example, and reducing the number of variables resorting to subjective approaches can be influenced by one's interests and hypotheses.
 There are at least three challenges for regression methods under the high dimensional setting:

 - How to find
 models with good prediction performance?